Complete Guide to WA Battery Rebates in 2026 (Current May 2026 Framework)

 - DEBS Peak Exports: 10¢/kWh during 3-9pm

-Current Eligibility Rules (May 2026 Framework)
+Current eligibility rules (May 2026 framework)

 Under the rules in force since 1 May 2026:

-To Qualify for WA Battery Scheme Rebate:
+To qualify for the WA Battery Scheme rebate:

 - ✅ Battery & inverter must be on Synergy Supported Solutions List (SSL)